BlackstoneEngineering/sarahmarshy.github.io/_includes/offline-linux.md

 #### 3. Install mbed CLI

-To install mbed CLI, run `pip install mbed-cli` from your command line.
+To install the mbed CLI, run `pip install mbed-cli` from your command line.

 You can check to make sure the mbed CLI installed correctly by running `mbed help`.